 The spectrum of the approximately 1,000 events held each year includes group and solo exhibitions, lectures, symposiums, workshops and artist-in-residency programmes.

 International Coproduction Fund

-The International Coproduction Fund targets professional artists, ensembles and initiatives in Germany and abroad.
-The object is to help fund coproductions in the fields of theatre, dance, music and performance art, in which hybrid and interdisciplinary formats and the use of digital media may be key components.
-These projects are expected to be of high artistic calibre and presented in at least one of the countries involved.
+This Fund targets professional artists, ensembles and initiatives abroad and in Germany working in the fields of theatre, dance, music and performance art.
 There are no topical or regional restrictions, but preference will be given to projects between German and non-European partners, especially in transition countries.